hariharansr2004/Java-Cheat-Sheet/README.md

 <br>

-## ClassLoader
+### Class Loader

-A class loader is an object that is responsible for loading classes.
-It Finds and Loads Java Classes!
+A **class loader** is an object that is responsible for loading classes.
+It **Finds and Loads Java Classes!**

 - Class loaders are part of the Java Runtime Environment.
-- When the JVM requests a class, the class loader tries to locate the class and load the class definition into the runtime using the fully qualified class name
+- When the JVM requests a class, the class loader tries to locate the class and load the class definition into the runtime using the fully qualified class name.

-**Types**
+#### Types of Class Loaders

+There are three built-in class loaders available in Java:

-**Bootstrap Class Loader** - This is the root class loader.
-It is the superclass of Extension Class Loader and loads the standard Java packages like java.lang, java.net, java.util, java.io, and so on.
+- **Bootstrap Class Loader**
+  - This is the root class loader.
+  - It is the superclass of Extension Class Loader and loads the standard Java packages like `java.lang`, `java.net`, `java.util`, `java.io`, and so on.

-**Extension Class Loader** - This is the subclass of the Bootstrap Class Loader and the superclass of the Application Class Loader.
-This loads the extensions of standard Java libraries which are present in the $JAVA_HOME/jre/lib/ext directory.
+- **Extension Class Loader**
+  - This is the subclass of the Bootstrap Class Loader and the superclass of the Application Class Loader.
+  - It loads the extensions of standard Java libraries which are present in the `$JAVA_HOME/jre/lib/ext` directory.

-**Application Class Loader** - This is the final class loader and the subclass of Extension Class Loader.
-It loads the files present on the classpath.
+- **Application Class Loader**
+  - This is the final class loader and the subclass of Extension Class Loader.
+  - It loads the files present on the **classpath**.

-Order of execution of ClassLoaders
+**Order of execution of ClassLoaders**
 - JVM needs to find a class, it starts with System Class Loader.
 - If it is not found, it checks with Extension Class Loader.
 - If it not found, it goes to the Bootstrap Class Loader.